urmee04/Blog-Preview-Card-Bootstrap-Romana-Akter/README.md

 I used Bootstrap classes:

 <body class="d-flex justify-content-center align-items-center min-vh-100 bg-warning">
-Also, for alignment and spacing:
+and also, for alignment and spacing

-<h1 class="fs-4 fw-bold mb-3">HTML & CSS foundations</h1>
-replaced several lines of custom font and spacing rules.

 Result:
 Much faster development, cleaner HTML, and fewer lines of CSS.

-3. In what scenarios might you choose not to use Bootstrap and write custom CSS instead?
+**3. In what scenarios might you choose not to use Bootstrap and write custom CSS instead?**
-**Scenarios to avoid Bootstrap:**
+Scenarios to avoid Bootstrap:

 - When working on a highly customized design system that doesn’t align with Bootstrap’s opinionated styles.